Tab Files: Nothing Special

 someList

-applies the
+) applies the

-function to each element of the original list,
+str function to each element of the original list,

 creating a new list which will have all string values.
-See the section called “Sequence Processing Functions: map
+See the section called “Sequence Processing Functions: map,

-and
+filter, reduce and